-Shifting Center stages the process of listening to infrasonic landscapes, acoustic architectures, and unsounded instruments across scales of time.
-The exhibition will comprise sculptural, moving-image, and spatial-audio installations presented throughout the concert hall, proscenium stage, and studios at EMPAC.
+Drawing its title from a term in the field of acoustics that describes the perceived dislocation in the position of a sound source, Shifting Center stages processes of listening to infrasonic landscapes, acoustic architectures, and unsounded instruments across multiple scales of time.
+The exhibition poses sculpture as time-based and presents it with moving-image and spatial-audio installations across the concert hall, proscenium stage, and studios at EMPAC.

 Dates + Tickets